Eyelid Ptosis Treatment in Ayurevda

-- Aquired ptosis – This type of the ptosis can be acquired during the lifetime.
+- Aquired ptosis – This type of ptosis can be acquired during a lifetime.

-Ptosis natural treatment at home can be done by the help of following remedies:
+Ptosis natural treatment at home can be done with the help of the following remedies:

-- Do mild massage over closed eye lids with same oil and also head massage.
+- Do mild massage over closed eyelids with the same oil and also head massage.

 - Tea tree oil - Apply a mixture of 2 drops of tea tree essential oil and 1/2 teaspoon of coconut oil to your eyelids.

-- Black tea- Researchers suggests that the anti-inflammatory and antibacterial properties of black tea to are used to treat ptosis.
+- Black tea- Researchers suggest that the anti-inflammatory and antibacterial properties of black tea to are used to treat ptosis.

 Ptosis cure can also be possible by inculcating some lifestyle changes and following few preventive measures in your daily routine such as: